Karen Robie, Ph.D., Psychologist

-Be mindful.
-Make notes to help you keep track of what was especially meaningful in session and what you thought about between sessions.
+Be mindful and intentional.
+Make notes to help you keep track of what you want to be sure to talk about, what was especially meaningful in session, and what you thought about between sessions.

 Value it.
 Appreciate the step you've taken.
-Whether you are coming to a psychologist for a first time, or coming back again for another round; whether you come to it openly or with some reluctance, it's an important thing you are doing.
+It's an important thing you are doing.
 Give yourself credit for that and let's get started –– we've got work to do.

 REACH DR. ROBIE

 Call 419-537-0900, ext 101; answered 24/7, voicemail is confidential; emergency contact info on voicemail.
 Fax: 419-537-1300